GREATDANELADY.COM

 Foods to Enhance Homemade or Prescription Diets:

-Fresh garlic crushed would enhance the flavor of both of these diets and be good for them and yes it is safe to use contrary to what you read on the internet.
+would enhance the flavor of both of these diets and be good for them--- and yes it is safe to use, contrary to what you read on the internet it is used all the time by holistic practitioners.

-I would also use some UltraOil for pets so there is a balanced Omega ratio of oil in this diet - especially in diet #2 which calls for consider oil, I would at least substitute part of the vegetable oil for Ultra Oil and I would add it to Diet# 1 as recommended on the container for a normal daily dosage.
+* I would also use some UltraOil for pets so there is a balanced Omega ratio of oil in this diet - especially in diet #2 which calls for considerable oil, I would use Ultra Oil and I would add it to Diet# 1 as recommended on the container for a normal daily dosage.

 Home |About Us | Album | Interview | Articles | Links | Breeders Showcase | GREAT Great Danes | Linda's Artwork | Email: